acoustic-content-samples/sample-wch-node-wrapper/README.md

 ---

 ## Next steps
 This is a living sample.
 The goal is to slowly increase the api coverage to 100%.
 Also the strucuture of this sample will change when the delivery apis are fully available for better separation of concern.
+Furthermore creating good test cases is another todo.

+---

+### Resources

+API Explorer reference documentation: https://developer.ibm.com/api/view/id-618

+Watson Content Hub developer center: https://developer.ibm.com/wch/

+Watson Content Hub forum: https://developer.ibm.com/answers/smart-spaces/watson-content-hub.html